 To identify expansions and recessions, we use the following indicators: i) the official chronology of the Italian economy, based on the National Bureau of Economic Research, produced by Istat-Isae-Isco (cfr.
-Altissimo et al., 1999); ii) past 4-quarters private GDP growth; iii) the output gap, computed on the basis of the Hodrick Prescott filter (as commonly found in the literature, λ is set equal to 1600).
+Altissimo et al., 1999); ii) past 4-quarters private GDP growth; iii) output gap, computed on the basis of the Hodrick Prescott filter.